jameslovallo/ardi/README.md

 ### Props

-Props allow you to configure your component using the element's corresponding attributes.
+Props allow you to configure a component using the element's attributes.
 To create a property, add a key under `props` whose value is an array containing a handler function and (optionally) a default value.
 The handler takes the string value from the prop's attribute and transforms it, i.e. from a string `'4'` to a number `4`.
 The handler can be a built-in function (like String, Number, or JSON.parse) or an arrow function.
 Every prop is reactive, which means that whether a prop's value is set internally or via its attribute, the change will trigger a render.
-Prop values are accessible directly from `this`, i.e. `this.type`.
+Prop values are accessible directly from `this`, i.e. `this.pagesize`.

-For the podcast demo, we'll add several props:
+Here are the props configured in the podcast demo.

 ```js
 ardi({